bekicot/wwwTiimeworkshopEu/about.md

 ---
 layout: page
 title: About
-position: 4
+position: 3
+permalink: /about
 ---

-About
+# About

-The Trust & Internt Identity Meeting Europe (TIIME) is a yearly event organized by Rainer Hörbe from Identinetics in cooperation with GÉANT.
+The Trust & Internt Identity Meeting Europe (TIIME) is a yearly event organized by Rainer Hörbe from Identinetics.
-The event tries to improve the cooperation between the events and communities that have been a leading space of innovation working on the various topics of transorganizational trust and identity matters.
+The event tries to improve the cooperation between the events and communities that have been a leading space of innovation working on the various topics of trans-organizational trust and identity matters.

-Imprint
+## Imprint

 EWTI is run by Identinetics, backing the operation as legal entity: